 Advanced Financial Accounting

 Study of modern forensic and investigative accounting.
 Topics include fraud auditing, litigation support, valuation, cybercrime, and other key forensic topics.
 Course work provides an understanding of the principles and practices used by public accountants, internal auditors, and others to examine financial and related information.
-3 Credits (3 Lecture) Prerequisite(s): ACC451 or ACC452.
+3 Credits (3 Lecture) Prerequisite(s): ACC452.
 As needed.